CodebuffAI/codebuff/web/knowledge.md

 - Implement proper CSRF protection for all authenticated routes.

 ## Referral System

+## Error Handling

+### API Response Errors

+- Always display API error messages to users when present in the response
+- Error messages from the API are pre-formatted for user display
+- Check for `error` field in API responses before rendering success states
+- Error messages should be shown in a prominent location, typically near the top of the component

+This helps with:
+- Consistent error handling across the application
+- Better user experience through clear error communication
+- Easier debugging by surfacing backend errors

 The referral system is a key feature of the Manicode web application.
 It allows users to refer others and earn credits for successful referrals.